LINAVG

 W3 performs a zero phase moving average by reversing the original data, computing a 10 point moving average, reversing the result and computing another 10 point moving average.

-Compared to the standard moving average, the peaks of the resulting smoothed series line up with the original data.
+W4 contains the original data with overplots of the standard moving average in red and zero phase moving average in gold.
+Compared to the standard moving average, the peaks of the zero phase series line up with the original data.

 LINAVG computes a zero phase moving average by reversing the input series, computing an N point moving average, reversing the result and computing another N point moving average.
 The reversal steps help ensure that the peak locations of the original data are preserved.
 The data is effectively smoothed with an 2N point average.